GabrielRosalesAzurdia/prograIIapi/readme.md

 ### Product Families

-    - 1 is Doritos
+    - 1 is Paracetamol
-    - 2 is Lays
+    - 2 is Cebion
-    - 3 is Jugo de manzana
+    - 3 is Nauseol
-    - 4 is Jugo de durazno
+    - 4 is Suero
+    - 5 is Acetaminofen
+    - 6 is Chocolate
+    - 7 is Zorritone

 ### Roles are